 The third and final part of the 3-2-1 backup rule is that at least one copy of your data should exist in an offsite location, meaning one that is physically located in a different place than other copies.

-Thus, if two of the copies of your data are stored in your office (one on a production server, and the other on an external hard disk, for example), you should store the copy at a different site -- such as another office, or in a cloud-based data center.
+Thus, if two of the copies of your data are stored in your office, you should store the copy at a different site -- such as another office, or in a cloud-based data center.

 Using the Cloud to Make 3-2-1 Backup Simple